Ted was a lot like you. Talented. Creative. Passionate. And, about to give up.

 A quote by Dr. Seuss greeted me in my in-box that inspired me this morning.
 ‘Don’t cry because it is over.
 Smile because it happened.’
 Take what you’ve learned this year and apply it to your vision for 2018.
 Keep moving forward, one step at a time.
 Continue sharing your idea.
 The opportunity you are looking for may show up in the most unlikely of places.

 Remember how much you accomplished last year.
 Remember the positive impact you made in the lives of people your business touched in 2017.
 That’s what vision is dancing in my head right now thanks to the ‘Ted Talk’ I received this morning.
 At WMG, we believe everything we do will help your business grow by harnessing the power of a captive audience.
 Put us on hold in 2018.
-The reason we exist is to help you share your ideas with your callers – especially the innovative ideas you are most passionate about.
+The reason we exist is to help you share your ideas with your callers – especially the innovative idea you are passionate about.

 Contact us.
 We will design creative On-Hold Concepts that will help you continue moving forward, sharing your ideas with each and every caller.
 The break you are waiting for just might be on-hold waiting to speak with you right now.
 What a great time to introduce them to a new idea for a new year.
 Who knows?
 Your passion just might revolutionize your industry the way Dr. Seuss changed the landscape of children’s literature…